KhronosGroup/NNEF-Tools/nnef_tools/README.md

 python -m nnef_tools.execute my_model.pb --format tf --random "uniform(0,1)" --seed 0 --output-path . --output-names "{'tensor-name1': 'save-name1', ...}"
 ```

+Further options to the model executor:

-If a model specifies batch size of 1 in its inputs, batched execution can be performed using the `--batch-size` option, supplying the desired batch size.
+* The `--batch-size` option can be used to perform batched execution if a model specifies batch size of 1 in its inputs, supplying the desired batch size.
 If the supplied batch size is 0, it means that the (common) batch size of the actual inputs is used.
 Furthermore, when the supplied batch size equals the one defined by the model, execution will be done one-by-one instead of a single batch, which may be useful for reducing the memory footprint.

-The tool is also able to generate activation statistics using the `--statistics` flag (followed by an optional output file name) and save it in json format to the output path (only available when format is NNEF).
+* The `--statistics` flag (followed by an optional output file name) can be used to generate activation statistics and save it in json format to the output path.

-Further tools are available for generating random tensors (`random_tensor.py`) and converting images to tensors (`image_tensor.py`).
-These tools write their results to the output stream and can be directed into a file or piped to `execute.py`.
+* The `--tensor-mapping` option can be used to provide a tensor name mapping obtained from the conversion step to the executor, used in remapping tensor names when generating statistics.
+This may be useful for comparing executions of the same model in different formats.

-Inputs and outputs (or activations) may need transposing before feeding into execution or after execution upon saving.
+* Inputs and outputs (or activations) may need transposing before feeding into execution or after execution upon saving.
 This can be achieved with the `--io-transpose` flag.
 If no further arguments are listed, all tensors are transposed, but the transposed tensors can be controlled by enumerating a list of tensor names (as separate args).
 Inputs read from the input stream are transposed from channels first to last, while the outputs that are written to the output stream or saved are transposed from channels last to first if the format dictates so (TF/Lite).

-Similarly to the converter, the `--decompose` option can be used to let the NNEF parser decompose the (composite) operators listed after the option (as separate args).
+* The `--decompose` option can be used to let the NNEF parser decompose the (composite) operators listed after the option (as separate args).

-Custom operators can be injected to the executor by supplying a python module after the `--custom-operators` option.
+* The `--custom-operators` option can be used to inject custom operators to the executor by supplying a python module after the option.
 The contents of the module may look like this:

 ```
 def my_custom_op(input1, ..., attrib1, ...):